-Since 2005, they have liquidated almost 10.5 thousand fires, rescued 462 people.
-From the destruction 96 locomotives, 684 cars and tanks with cargoes, 392 units of tractor equipment, as well as almost 1337 buildings and structures worth about 2 billion rubles were saved.
+Since 2005, they have extinguished almost 10,500 fires and rescued 462 people, saved from destruction 96 locomotives, 684 cars and tanks with cargoes, 392 units of tractor equipment, as well as almost 1337 buildings and structures worth about 2 billion rubles.

 Each train has a full time crew of 6 fire-fighters, but additional staff are available to respond to incidents:

 - railway police serving at the station on which the fire train is stationed;

 - off-duty fire train crew living near the train station;

 - as well as employees of Russian Railways.